First Family Church: History

 In the fall of 2007, First Family launched First Family Academy..

-With the closing of First Family Church, Johnston reorganized as "New Day Church Kansas City."
-This congregation met in Olathe, Kansas, first at Olathe East High School and then at a middle school in Olathe.
-New Day Church closed in September 2012.

-Impact of First Family Church
+Programs

 First Family Church offered many outreach ministries to the community of Kansas City.
 Some of which were: the annual Operation Thanksgiving, which provided hundreds of meals to those without.
 The Shelter Shower ministry that provided a baby shower for expectant mothers who did not have friends or family to offer that for them.
 The Shelter Barrels ministry that was available for First Family Church members to bring designated items each month for families in need.
 Every month First Family Church members prepared meals for homeless shelters in the Kansas City metro area.
 Gifts were taken to a battered women's shelter, and Bibles and blankets were taken to those in need during the winter months.

+Beliefs

 First Family Church launched a sermon series on Christian Ethics.
 In a Reuters publication the writer addressed the issue of "Ethics crisis in America?
 Church leaders say yes."
 The pastor of First Family Church commented on the crisis "Honesty is honesty.
 It doesn't matter if you are Christian, Jewish, Muslim, whatever.
 A lot of these debacles we're seeing can be traced and sourced back to a lack of good old ethics".

 The Boston Globe reported that conservative churches in the state of Kansas, First Family Church among them, opposed same-sex marriage and supported a measure to ban it.

 On May 7, 2005 First Family Church's pastor Jerry Johnston reportedly stood against evolution and believed evolution to be a non-scientific theory that should be taught as such.
-Other evangelical Protestants and Catholics worked together on passing Kansas' ban on same-sex marriages.

-In an interview with ABC News, First Family Church pastor Jerry Johnston commented on the Mel Gibson blockbuster film The Passion of the Christ and whether or not children should be allowed to view the film.
-First Family Church arranged for a number of private screenings for adults and youth in the Kansas City area.

-In 2004 Religious Tolerance.Org reported on the Passion of the Christ film and whether children should be allowed to view it.
-First Family Church endorsed the educational value the film provides to children regarding the life of Jesus Christ.

-The Baptist Press News reported that pastors and their wives of First Family Church all graduated with their Master of Divinity degrees.

 September 22, 2004, The Lawrence Journal World reported that First Family Church Pastor Jerry Johnston and the Reverend Jerry Falwell urged Christian leaders in Kansas to mobilize their congregations for upcoming elections.